 - Select the Reporting menu in the sidebar, then on the Overview tab, click on First Reply Time.

 - Look for spikes in the first reply time and make note of the date(s).

-- Perform a search update for tickets during on on that date.
-For example: updated:2016-12-30 or updated:2016-12-20.
+- Perform a search update for tickets on that date.
+For example: updated:2016-12-30.
 You can also used "solved" in place of "updated".
 For more details, refer to the Zendesk Support search reference.

 - This will return a list of tickets updated in this date range.
 Compare the updated column to the requested column and look for tickets with a significant difference.

 - Select these tickets and compare the first end user comment to when the first public agent reply was added.